Actress Mary Tyler Moore Dead at 80

 Though she would come to be known for her acting, Moore’s first foray into show business was as a dancer.
 At 17, she landed a gig as Happy Hotpoint, a spritely dancing elf, in a series of appliance commercials that aired during the popular Ozzie and Harriet show.
 In 1959, she booked her first regular TV role on the drama Richard Prince, Private Detective, as an enigmatic receptionist whose onscreen appearances were limited to the sound of her voice and shots of her legs beneath a desk.

-But her big break would come two years later, when Carl Reiner cast her as Laura Petrie, the leading actress in The Dick Van Dyke Show.
-Laura was a young mother, like Moore, who married her first husband Richard Meeker at 18 and gave birth to their son Richard, Jr. at 19.
+But her big break would come two years later, when Carl Reiner cast her as Laura Petrie, the lead female role in The Dick Van Dyke Show.
+Laura played Van Dyke's wife and a young mother, like Moore, who married her first husband Richard Meeker at 18 and gave birth to their son Richard, Jr. at 19.
 Fresh-faced and charming, Laura helped win Moore a following—and an Emmy—so that by the time The Dick Van Dyke Show ended its run in 1966, she was primed for her next big move.

 Building on the momentum of Van Dyke, Moore and her second husband, Grant Tinker (who she had married after divorcing Meeker in 1961), formed the production company MTM Enterprises and developed a pitch for a sitcom in which she would play the lead.
 The Mary Tyler Moore Show aired its first episode on Sept.
 19, 1970, and would run for seven seasons, cementing Moore’s status as a pioneer for women on television.
 MTM would go on to produce several of its spin-offs in addition to series like The Bob Newhart Show and St. Elsewhere.